-Mother of the West with five children so I am still not certain of the
+Queen Mother of the West with five children so I am still not

 This charm has a diameter of 56 mm.

-entire group occupying most of the area of the reverse side.
+circle with the entire group occupying most of the area of the

-difficult to make out from the pictures which animal is which.
+is difficult to make out from the pictures which animal is

-side of this ancient Chinese charm displays a number of
+ancient Chinese charm displays a number of traditional

 武).
 To the left of xuanwu is a crane which represents